suncoast-devs/handbook/lessons/full-stack-build-an-app-create-first-controllers/index.md

 tool can generate a controller for us.
 This controller will do many, but not all, of the things we need our controller to do.

-To use this controller we will run this command line:
+To use this controller, we will run this command line:

 ```shell
 dotnet aspnet-codegenerator controller --model Restaurant -name RestaurantsController --useAsyncActions -api --dataContext DatabaseContext --relativeFolderPath Controllers
 ```

-Here we are telling the `codegenerator` to create a controller named `RestaurantsController`, that we wish to use `async` controller actions, that we are generating an `api` style controller (as opposed to one that renders HTML views), that the model used with this controller is `Restaurant`, our database context class is named `DatabaseContext` and our controller folder is `Controllers`
+Here we are telling the `codegenerator` to create a controller named `RestaurantsController`.
+We wish to use `async` controller actions, that we are generating an `API` style controller (as opposed to one that renders HTML views).
+The model used with this controller is `Restaurant`, our database context class is named `DatabaseContext`, and our controller folder is `Controllers`.

 If we were generating a controller for a different model, we would change the `--name` and the `--model` arguments.
 All the others would remain the same.